 When you start a new business, it is crucial to understand the nature of your expenses: where the money is coming from, necessary expenses, all of these will gather up to inform you of your financial performance.

 Freelance designers with a bigger client pool may be able to afford an accountant, but if you just started as a small business owner, then you may want to go for accounting software.
-Bonsai Accounting has all it takes for you to run a successful business.
+Bonsai Bookkeeping has all it takes for you to run a successful business.

 Depending on your business structure, you may or may not need a business license.
 For example, in most states, sole proprietors do not need a license in order conduct their business online.
 These licenses are only required for LLCs and above, or if you have a DBA.